Base64 Encode Algorithm

 Next you need to convert each group to binary.
 To do this, for each letter you need to find the corresponding binary value in the ASCII table.
-Thus, you have 3 groups of 8 characters each:
+Thus, now you have 3 groups of ones and zeros:

-Now concatenate all the binary values together (that is, glue all the groups together and make sure you get a total of 24 characters):
+Now concatenate all the binary values together (that is, glue all the groups along and make sure you get a total of 24 characters):

-Then, divide the resulting string into groups so that each one has 6 characters (that is, now you have 4 groups):
+Then, divide the resulting string into groups so that each one has 6 characters (if the last group has less than 6 characters, you need to fill it with zeros until it reaches the desired length).
+Well and good, now you have 4 groups: